audwinoyong/project3-43/README.md

 May 12 : (Automatic) matching for drinks based on ingredients, api is unable to select multiple ingredients at once?

 May 13 : Drink detail screen.
 Navigate to Ingredient -> Alcohol -> Click on the image to display information about the drink/method/other ingredients/amount.

+May 13: Add Firebase db connection and Firebase Authentication with a Pre-Built auth screen.
+Providers allowed are Email/Password and Google